-In 2023, the Company intensified efforts in investor relations management, strengthened interactions with investors and endeavored to elevate the standard of corporate governance.
-Throughout the Year, the Company responded to more than 70 inquiries from investors, either by telephone or by in-person visits, and staged two roadshows and results presentation events, which were in the forms of group meeting, teleconference and video conference, combining both offline and online means.
-These practices of information disclosure and interaction helped the market to develop a deeper understanding and appreciation of the Company's values and business philosophy, upheld the Company's image and increased the trust that investors placed in the Company.
-The Company's excellent investor management practices have been widely recognized by the market and investors, earning it such honors as Tianma Awards for Investor Relations of Hong Kong Listed Companies - Best Investor Relations Award, the Most Valuable Investment Award, and the Golden Hong Kong Listed Companies for 2023.
+In 2024, the Company intensified efforts in investor relations management, strengthened interactions with investors and endeavored to elevate the standard of corporate governance.
+One is to provide regular reports and briefing sessions, strictly disclose regular reports according to regulations, and ensure accurate, timely, and complete information.
+After the release of regular reports, a combination of online and offline performance briefing sessions will be held, where company executives and investors can communicate in real-time, deeply interpret financial data, business progress, and strategic planning, and answer questions and clarify doubts.
+The second is to carry out multi-channel communication, set up dedicated investor consultation email and hotline, and ensure timely response.
+Throughout the Year, the Company responded to more than 84 inquiries from investors, either by telephone or by inperson visits, and staged two roadshows and results presentation events, which were in the forms of group meeting, teleconference and video conference, combining both offline and online means.
+The Company's excellent investor management practices have been widely recognized by the market and investors, earning it such honors as Tianma Awards for Investor Relations of Hong Kong Listed Companies - Best Investor Relations Award, the Most Valuable Investment Award, and the Golden Hong Kong Listed Companies for 2024.